buingoctai/lib-client/README.md

 ## Get result

 - doRunBuild function return a promise.
-- Get download url or error in build processing with then.
+- Get download url with then.
-  Example: Check isError prop, if it equal true.
-That have errors in running build and get message prop to show error.
-If it equal false, get message prop and it is download url.
-- Get error in connecting to websocker server with catch.
+- Get error in connecting to websocker server or error in build processing with catch.